floriaaan/goodfood/services/product/README.md

     - `ReadProduct`: Retrieves a product by its ID.
     - `UpdateProduct`: Updates an existing product.
     - `DeleteProduct`: Deletes a product by its ID.
-    - `GetProductList`: Retrieves all product persons.
+    - `GetProductList`: Retrieves all product.
-    - `GetProductTypeList`: Retrieves all product persons.
+    - `GetProductTypeList`: Retrieves all product type.

 ## Requirements